Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/segment-cohort.md

 ## Send a cohort

-Amplitude sends cohort data to Segment by triggering an identify call for each user in the cohort being synced with that appears as `<cohort_name> (<cohort_id>)` with `True` or `False` as the value, depending on whether the given user satisfies the cohort's membership criteria at that time.
+Amplitude sends cohort data to Segment by triggering an identify call for each user in the syncing cohort.
+This appears as `<cohort_name> (<cohort_id>)` with `True` or `False` as the value, depending on whether the given user satisfies the cohort's membership criteria at that time.

 1. In Amplitude, open the cohort you want to export.
 Click **Sync**, and choose Segment.
 2. Choose the API target.
 This is the name you gave the integration in Amplitude.